skariyania/skariyania/README.md

 ## About Me

-I hold a Bachelor of Engineering Degree in Computer from [Gujarat Technological University](https://gtu.ac.in/) (State University, Gujarat, India) and have decade of experience in Software Engineering.
-My passion for programming extends beyond repositories, and I'm also eager to contribute to open-source projects and collaborate with fellow developers.
+I earned my Bachelor of Engineering Degree in Computer from [Gujarat Technological University](https://gtu.ac.in/) (a State University in Gujarat, India).
+With a decade of dedicated experience in Enterprise Software Engineering, I bring a wealth of knowledge to the table.
+My enthusiasm for programming extends far beyond repositories, and I am keen to contribute to impactful open-source projects while fostering collaboration with fellow developers.

+I have made significant contributions in renowned organizations, including [Accenture Applied Intelligence](https://www.accenture.com/in-en/services/ai-artificial-intelligence-index) — a global technology giant.
+I've also played a pivotal role in shaping the technology landscape at a Series A startup - [BIK](https://bik.ai/), bringing innovation and agility to the forefront.

 ## LinkedIn